stdlib-js/google-summer-of-code/README.md

 **Technology**

 - `javascript`: an idea that involves programming in JavaScript.
 At least some JavaScript is likely to be required for all ideas.
 - `nodejs`: an idea that requires developing with Node.js.
-Working with Node.js is likely to be required for most, if not all, ideas, as Node.js is the default environment for testing, benchmarks, and local development.
+Working with Node.js is likely to be required for most, if not all, ideas, as Node.js is the default environment for testing, benchmarking, and local development.
 - `c`: an idea that involves programming in C. This is required for Node.js native add-ons.
 - `fortran`: an idea that involves programming in Fortran.
 This is required for working on BLAS/LAPACK bindings.
 - `html/css`: an idea that involves using HTML and CSS (e.g., if building a frontend application).